 I blog a lot more.

 I had a blog since the early days of Livejournal, but I never blogged consistently.
-Just now, I checked the chart of my publishing history since creating this website, which I made mostly because I had dreams of publishing a novel one day and knew that a web presence was important and that SEO favors websites with a history.
+Just now, I checked the chart of my publishing history since creating my first website, which I made mostly because I had dreams of publishing a novel one day and knew that a web presence was important and that SEO favors websites with a history.

 I started out strong, almost 2 posts a month.
 Then fewer than one post a month in 2017, then one post the entire year of 2018, which was my first year of teaching.
 I doubled that in 2019, started posting more again during the pandemic, and now for the first time in my life I’ve actually managed to publish a longform article more than twice a month — on my blog, not counting any of the other content I’ve created.